It looks like we have another problem to solve! This work bag is sitting on the living room floor and really needs to be hung up somewhere.

 The problem is this bag weighs a metaphorical ton!
-It has a laptop, an A4 diary, a selection of documents, some sample products and a few other items crammed into it and weighs a little under 10Kg.
+It has a laptop, an A4 diary, documents, some sample products and a few other items crammed in.
+Overall it weighs a little under 10Kg.

-We have some offcuts of acrylic that can be formed into a hook shape, but do not think it will be strong enough.
+We have some offcuts of acrylic that can be formed into a hook shape but do not think it will be strong enough.
 We could make the hook and hope for the best, but if the hook won’t hold our overweight bag, there is a very high chance the laptop is going to get damaged as it crashes to the floor.

 The acrylic is 3mm thick, so lets create a 3D model of the hook in SolidWorks and input the material we intend to make it from.
-After adding some constraints, such as a fixed surface and the mass of the bag acting on the bottom face SolidWorks analyses the hook design and showed us we may have a problem (but we knew that already, acrylic is a very brittle material not known for its load bearing capacity in bending).
+After adding some constraints, such as a fixed surface and the mass of the bag acting on the bottom face SolidWorks analyses the hook design.
+It shows we may have a problem (but we knew that already, acrylic is a very brittle material not known for its load-bearing capacity in bending).

-The acrylic has a yield strength of 45MPa and the results show that the hook will see a stress of around 64MPa when the overly heavy bag is hung on it.
-Clearly this is not going to be strong enough!
+The acrylic has a yield strength of 45MPa and the results show the hook will see stress of around 64MPa when the overly heavy bag is hung on it.
+Clearly, this is not going to be strong enough!
 We are going to have to see if we have a better material to make the hook out of.

 We know from the results above the bag is going to cause around 64MPa of stress on the hook.
-SolidWorks tells us hot rolled mild steel has a yield stress of around 180MPa, so we can be confident this second material will be more than adequate to hold the bag.
-But lets run the analysis to reinforce our confidence…
+SolidWorks confirms hot rolled mild steel has a yield stress of around 180MPa.
+Therefore, we can be confident this second material will be more than adequate to hold the bag.
+But let’s run the analysis to reinforce our confidence…

-There we have it! if the hook is made from hot rolled mild steel, we have some confidence that it will be strong enough to hold the heavy bag.
+There we have it!
+If the hook is made from hot rolled mild steel, we have some confidence that it will be strong enough to hold the heavy bag.
 We can safely say that with a Factor Of Safety of around 2.8 if the bag drops to the floor, it will not be because the hook failed!